-Cash: Investments including deposits with financial institutions, treasury bills, commercial paper, banker's acceptances, and money market securities.
+Cash: Investments in cash such as deposits with financial institutions, treasury bills, commercial paper, banker's acceptances, and money market securities.

-Commodities: Investments in commodity assets such as energy, industrial, precious metals, agriculture and livestock.
+Commodities: Investments in commodity assets such as energy, industrial metals, precious metals, agriculture, livestock, and investments with commodity attributes such as carbon credits.

-Derivatives: Investments including fixed income, equity, commodity and currency futures, options, warrants, swaps, repurchase agreements, and forward contracts.
+Derivatives: Investments in derivatives such as futures, options, warrants, swaps, repurchase agreements and forward contracts on underlying assets such as fixed income, equity, commodity, currency and volatility.

-Public Equity: Investments including common shares, income trusts, investment trusts, global depositary receipts (GDRs), American depositary receipts (ADRs), preferred shares.
+Public Equity: Investments in public equities such as common shares, income trusts, investment trusts, Global Depositary Receipts (GDRs), American Depositary Receipts (ADRs), and preferred shares.